ZahraYasin2209/LeetCode-DSA/README.md

 Each file corresponds to a specific LeetCode problem and is named accordingly:

-twoSum.cpp → Solution to “Two Sum” pivotIndex.cpp → Solution to “Find Pivot Index” ...
+productOfArrayExceptSelf.cpp → Solution to “Product of Array Except Self” mergeAlternatively.cpp → Solution to “Find Pivot Index” ...

 ## Getting Started